CZ-NIC/dns-probe/doc/YANGmodule.rst

        records about DNS transactions in C-DNS or Apache Parquet format.";

+    revision 2020-09-16 {
+      description
+        "Fix default value for number of concurrent connections in tcp-table";
+    }

     revision 2020-09-04 {
       description
         "Add 'response_delay' bit to exported C-DNS fields";